Belfast, Maine: History

 In the early 1990s, credit card giant MBNA established two facilities in Belfast, one considerably larger than the other.
 The company was instrumental in establishing the Hutchinson Center of the University of Maine, an outpost of the University of Maine System, less than a mile from the main MBNA campus.
-Jobs provided by MBNA, which was recently acquired by the Bank of America, helped increase Belfast's population significantly.
+Jobs provided by MBNA, which was acquired by the Bank of America, helped increase Belfast's population significantly.
 Bank of America consolidated former MBNA operations in the larger of the two facilities.
 The smaller complex was eventually taken over by athenahealth.

 In 1996, shipbuilding was re-established on the Belfast waterfront with the opening of French & Webb, Inc., classic wooden yacht builders and restorers.
 Following in their footsteps, Front Street Shipyard opened a major boatyard on the Belfast Bay in 2013.
 Together, the two boatbuilding companies have restored Belfast's working waterfront and helped revive the city economy as well as appeal to tourists.
-Movies filmed in Belfast include Peyton Place (1957), Thinner (1996) and In the Bedroom (2001) and the Frederick Wiseman documentary "Belfast, Maine" (1999) about everyday life in the city.
+Movies filmed in Belfast include Peyton Place (1957), Thinner (1996) and In the Bedroom (2001) and the Frederick Wiseman documentary Belfast, Maine (1999) about everyday life in the city.

+Historic views

 Geography

 Belfast is located at 44°25′33″N 69°0′42″W (44.425896, −69.011646).

 According to the United States Census Bureau, the city has a total area of 38.37 sqmi, of which 34.04 sqmi is land and 4.33 sqmi is water.
 Situated on Belfast Bay and Penobscot Bay, Belfast is drained by the Passagassawakeag River.
 Other smaller rivers include Goose River and Little River.

 Belfast is bordered by Waldo and Swanville to the north, Searsport to the east, Northport to the south, Belmont to the southwest and Morrill to the west.
 It is served by US Route 1, Maine State Routes SR 3, SR 7, SR 52.
 SR 137 and SR 141.